moayadeldin/arabic-sentiment-analyzer/README.md

 # arabic-sentiment-analyzer
 Arabic Sentiment Analyzer: Integrating State-of-the-Art Pre-trained Sentiment Models (AraBERT, and AraNet) in a Single Tool.
+You just need to download the models from below and it will run properly on your local device!

-AraBERT was fine-tuned on ASTD-Unbalanced dataset and AraNet model was utilized as the authors provided.
+Note: AraBERT was fine-tuned on ASTD-Unbalanced dataset and AraNet model was utilized as the authors provided.

 ## Demo